Employers added 142,000 jobs in August, weaker than economists had forecasted

 Employers added 142,000 jobs in August, representing fewer new positions than the 160,000 that had been forecast by economists.

 Unemployment eased slightly to 4.2%, in line with expectations, according to data released Friday by the Bureau of Labor Statistics.
-In July, employers added 114,000 jobs — later revised downward to 89,000 jobs — far fewer than economists had forecast, while the unemployment rate jumped to 4.3%.
+Employers added 89,000 jobs in July, even lower than the 114,000 payroll gains the Labor Department originally reported.

 The July data sparked fears that the U.S. labor market is showing cracks under the highest interest rates in 23 years, causing markets to tumble.